GrantCloyd/GrantCloyd/README.md

 <div align="center">

 ## Hi there 👋 I'm Grant
-# I'm a Software Engineer, lover of the arts and education, and proud father
+# I'm a Software Engineer, proud father, and lover of the arts and education
 </div>